 To play the game using the 'rounds', which is quite similar to the WE-GO system, popular in wargames, adjust the round length.
 In Armored Brigade, orders can be issued when a round is in progress, but it's not possible to pause or save the game when a round is in progress.
 The 'player character' option forces the player to assign himself to a unit on the battlefield.
+The 'Easy mode' option reduces the player force command delays significantly.
 If the 'show hidden in AAR' option is enabled, then all the enemies, hidden smoke etc. is revealed in the AAR phase.
 The player will also be able to review the enemy order of battle.